nabulator/nabulator.github.io/src/minipad.md

 The sensor form factor I ordered of the
 [Interlink Shop][4] is the **FSR Model 408 500mm** length with tab terminators.
 The substrate the sensor is printed on is rather thin and bendable.
-Care is needed to ensure the two contacts don't short and a proper connector is probably the best option.
+Care is needed to ensure the two contacts don't short -- a proper connector is probably the best option.
 Since Interlink failed to send me sensors with the female terminator (as I had specified in my order), I soldered the damn thing directly to wires.
 There exists a method to terminate the sensors with electric tape but